GuiMarion/EuropeanProject-GameTheory/README.md

 This project implements the Shapley value computation for country coalition in European projets.

-This project compute shaley value by country for European research projects.
+This project compute shapley value by country for European research projects.
 The database contains projects as following :

 			project(name: string, buget: int, countries: list, thematic: string)

-The program will compute the shaley value for every country with the assumption that :
+The program will compute the shapley value for every country with the assumption that :

 			v[Z] = buget mean of every project that contain the members of Z

 For exemple, if the database is :

-		Project("nom2", 990, ["France", "Italy"], "Mathematics")
+		Project("nom1", 990, ["France", "Italy"], "Mathematics")
 		Project("nom2", 10, ["Moldova", "France"], "Mathematics")

 The function v will be,